Takeda Oncology 1Point and VRAP/VPAP Programs

 - Support and resources for the insured, uninsured, and underinsured.

-- An appropriate diagnosis for Ninlaro per the FDA-approved label
+- An appropriate diagnosis for Ninlaro for an FDA-approved indication

-- Have Medicare Part D or commercial insurance coverage.
+- Having Medicare Part D or commercial insurance coverage.

-The Patient Assistance Program offers free monthly supplies of Ninlaro to patients who have no insurance or are underinsured.
+The Patient Assistance Program offers free monthly supplies of Ninlaro, Alunbrig, or Iclusig to patients who have no insurance or are underinsured.
 Eligibility depends on the number of members in the household and the annual gross household income.
-Patients must have a valid prescription for Ninlaro and must provide household income verification.
+Patients must have a valid prescription for Ninlaro, Alunbrig, or Iclusig and must provide household income verification.

 Velcade Reimbursement Assistance Program

 VRAP is available to all patients receiving Velcade, regardless of their financial and insurance situations.
 Enrollment in VRAP provides access to a case manager to share support options and resources to facilitate therapy.
-For more information visit www.velcade.com/payingfor-treatment.
+For more information visit this website.